Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-Next, we address how to generate symbols that can fulfill the purpose mentioned above.
-The experiments were conducted with an identification task (\emph{13}) on the dataset of CIFAR 100.
-The task was to decide if an image presented to the TS module is a member of a particular category based on symbolic inputs to the CDP module.
-The training process consisted of two phases, i.e., the network training phase and the symbol training phase, as demonstrated in Fig. 1C.
-At the beginning, a random 20-element vector was used as the symbol assigned to each category.
-In the network training phase, such symbolic inputs to the CDP module were fixed, while all network parameters, including those in the CDP and TS modules, were updated by gradient back-propagation, using a binary supervising signal indicating whether the image belongs to the target category or not.
-In the symbol training phase, only the symbolic inputs were modified by the back-propagated gradients, with all network parameters fixed.
-These two phases were executed in a round-robin fashion until the identification accuracy reached a plateau.
-We found that for all 100 categories tested, symbols corresponding to individual categories can emerge to achieve classification accuracy ranging from 0.69 to 0.92, which is well above the chance level of 0.5 (Fig. 1D).
-These results indicate that highly compressed symbols (20 elements) can be self-generated and used to configure a complex network (\textasciitilde10\textsuperscript{4} connection weights) to perform specific tasks, which suggests a promising framework for artificial neural networks to create meaningful symbols and to dynamically execute various functions according to symbolic inputs.
+We next addressed how to generate symbols with meaning grounded .
+Experiments were conducted based on an identification task (13) using the CIFAR 100 dataset.
+The task was to decide if an image presented to the TS module was a member of a particular category based on symbolic inputs to the CDP module.
+The training process consisted of network and symbol training phases (Fig.1b and Fig. 1c).
+First, a random 20-element vector was used as the symbol assigned to each category.
+In the network training phase, symbolic inputs to the CDP module were fixed, while all network parameters, including those in both modules, were updated by gradient back-propagation using a binary supervising signal to indicate whether the image belonged to the target category or not.
+In the symbol training phase, only symbolic inputs were modified by the back-propagated gradients, with all network parameters fixed.
+These two phases were executed in a round-robin fashion until identification accuracy plateaued.
+We found that for all 100 categories tested, symbols corresponding to individual categories emerged to achieve a classification accuracy ranging from 0.69 to 0.92, well above the chance level of 0.5 (Fig. 1d).
+These results indicated that highly compressed symbols (20 elements) could be self-generated and used to configure a complex network (approximately 104 connection weights) to perform specific tasks, suggesting a promising framework for artificial neural networks to create meaningful symbols and dynamically execute various functions according to symbolic inputs.